CoffeeITWorks/ansible_burp2_server/README.md

 Ubuntu support is automatically tested with molecule docker Ubuntu 14.04 and latest image.
-Debian support is automatically tested with molecule docker Debian Jessie (8)
+Debian support is automatically tested with molecule docker Debian Jessie (8) Centos/7 support is tested locally, check molecule.yml file for more information

 Role Name
 =========